The Berlin Affair: Plot

 One month later, Mitsuko reappears in Louise's life, faking being ill and pregnant.
 Louise does not believe Mitsuko.
 Nevertheless, they rekindle their affair with even greater intensity.
-Joseph Benno, who still has a relationship with Mitsuko, promises Louise that he will not interfere with Louise's and Mitsuko's romance if Louise helps he and Mitsuko in getting married.
+Joseph Benno, who still has a relationship with Mitsuko, promises Louise that he will not interfere with Louise's and Mitsuko's romance if Louise helps him and Mitsuko in getting married.
 Louise reluctantly agrees and signs a paper stating that.
 Benno then uses this written agreement to blackmail Heinz who, with Wolf's help, turns the tables on Benno and has him deported back to Italy.

 Heinz is now determined to separate his wife from her Japanese female lover.
 The two women plan to scare Heinz to accept their relationship by faking an attempted suicide.
 The plan takes an unexpected turn when Mitsuko seduces Heinz in a ménage à trois.
-Caught in a love triangle, Louise, Mitsuko and Heinz grow more and more jealous of each other.
+Caught in a love triangle, Louise, Mitsuko and Heinz all grow more and more jealous of each other.
 Mitsuko, becoming more jealous and possessive, dominates Louise and Heinz.
 At a dinner, Mitsuko drugs the von Hollendorfs with sleeping pills to prevent them from having sex.
 Mitsuko uses the ruse to turn Heinz and Louise on each other.
 By now, their self-destructive relationship becomes publicly known to the Nazi regime as the exiled Benno gets his account published in a Berlin newspaper.
 To avoid a scandal, Heinz is asked to resign from his post and leave Berlin.
 Wolf temporarily withdraws their passports to prevent Louise, Heinz and Mitsuko from leaving the country.

-Louise, Heinz and Mitsuko hide out in the seedy hotel room to debate their options.
+Louise, Heinz and Mitsuko hide out in a seedy hotel room to debate their options.
 However, rather than leave each other, all three drink poison prepared by Mitsuko in a ceremonial rite of suicide and lay down in the room's bed holding onto each other.
 Some time later, upon awakening and to her bewilderment, Louise discovers that both Heinz and Mitsuko are dead, revealing that she was given a sedative by Mitsuko instead of poison.

 At first, Louise thought that by being left behind she was betrayed by both her lovers.
 However, in the final scene, while finishing her narrative to her Professor, Louise thinks that maybe Mitsuko did so out of loyalty, to spare Louise's life.
 The Professor urges Louise to write and publish her story, and also passes on his final manuscript to her for safekeeping.
 Minutes later, he is arrested and taken away by the Gestapo, leaving behind Louise, now alone, who has to decide all by herself how she will go on with her life.